Using the connector

 .

-By default, the connector enrolls certificates for all certificate profile files present in the /etc/sectigo
+By default, the connector processes all certificate profile files present in the /etc/sectigo

 ./start_acme.py

-To enroll certificates for specific certificate profile files in these locations, run the command with the --files
+To process specific certificate profile files in these locations, run the command with the --files

 or -f